Thunderstorm Asthma: Asthma’s link to wind and rain

 • Visit your doctors immediately if you develop Asthma symptoms.

-Our doctors at High Street Medical Clinic recommend meeting your doctors at least 2 weeks before the onset of the pollen season to discuss your condition and prepare an action plan.
+The doctors at High Street Medical Clinic recommend meeting your doctor at least 2 weeks before the onset of the pollen season to discuss your condition and prepare an action plan.

 Bottomline